 The function XNewColor(w) allocates a mutable color table entry on w's display if one is available, and fails otherwise.
-XNewColor(w, r, g, b) initializes that color table entry to a color given by r, g and b integer red, green and blue components, while XNewColor(w, s) initializes the color table entry to a color given by string color name as in XAttrib().
+XNewColor(w, s) also initializes the color table entry.
 XNewColor() returns a small negative integer that may be used in calls to XFg(), XBg(), and XAttrib().
-The mutable color may then be changed via the function XColor(w, n, x, g, b) where n is the small negative integer returned by XNewColor().
+The mutable color may then be changed via the function XColor(w, n, s) where n is the small negative integer returned by XNewColor().